 The wisdom your character possesses.
 Can be used in instances when a character may otherwise succumb to their more gullible instincts.
+If you're using damaging Powers, we recommend using Savvy as a kind of bonus to damage dealt.

 Speed